2011 Ocean Indicators Summary

 Sea Surface Temperature (SST)

-Upwelling was initiated in early April (day 95; 06 April), one week earlier than the average start date, and continued until mid-September (day 256), nearly a month earlier than the average ending date (day 283; Oct.
-10) for the upwelling season.
-The upwelling season was initially interrupted by a strong down-welling event towards the end of May.
-The strong downwelling event dampened the trend of increasingly cool water temperatures on the shelf and contributed to a negative anomaly for April-May upwelling and the 3rd worst start to the upwelling season observed in the past 13 years.
+Upwelling in 2011 was initiated on 13 April (day 105), near the average start date, and continued until mid-September (day 256).
+Thus, upwelling ended nearly a month earlier than the 10 October average (day 283).
+The upwelling season was initially weak in April and May and did not begin to strengthen until early June, resulting in a negative upwelling anomaly for April-May.
+This was the 3rd worst start to the upwelling season observed in the past 14 years.

 Physical Spring Transition